Peter Allen (musician): Early life

 Allen was born Peter Richard Woolnough on 10 February 1944, to Richard John Woolnough, soldier and grocer, and his wife, Marion Bryden (née Davidson), at Prince Albert Memorial Hospital in Tenterfield, New South Wales, a small Australian country town where his grandfather, George Woolnough, worked as a saddler.
 He had one sibling, a younger sister named Lynne.
 Allen grew up in nearby Armidale and lived there from about six weeks of age until he was 14.
 This is also where he first learned piano and dance.
 Allen's performing career began when he was 11, playing the piano in the ladies' lounge of the New England Hotel in Armidale.

-His father became a violent alcoholic after returning from World War II.
-In November 1958, he committed suicide by gunshot when Allen was 14.
+Richard Woolnough became a violent alcoholic after returning from World War II.
+In November 1958, he died by suicide by gunshot when Allen was 14.
 Soon after his father's suicide, Allen left school with an Intermediate Certificate and moved to Lismore with his mother and sister to live with relatives.
 His grandfather, George Woolnough, never understood or got over this devastating event.
-This tale is told in Allen's 1972 song, "Tenterfield Saddler".
+This tale is told in Allen's 1972 country song "Tenterfield Saddler".

 In 1959, Allen went to Surfers Paradise to look for work and met Chris Bell, an English-born singer-guitarist.
-Assisted by Chris Bell's father, Peter, and inspired by The Everly Brothers, they formed a singing duo called The Allen Brothers.
+Assisted by Chris Bell's father, Peter, and inspired by The Everly Brothers, they formed a singing duo called the Allen Brothers.
 Allen began performing as "Peter Allen" around the same time.
 Within a year, they were based in Sydney performing on the Australian music television program Bandstand.
 In 1964, Mark Herron, the husband of Judy Garland, discovered The Allen Brothers while they were performing in Hong Kong.
 They became Judy Garland's opening act when she toured.
 Charmed by Allen, Judy served as a matchmaker between him and her daughter, Liza Minnelli.
-The Allen Brothers Act broke up in the spring of 1970.
+The Allen Brothers act broke up in the spring of 1970.